N

 On the contrary: I wish the whole world the very best, with peace all around, security and freedom, but I do that the whole year round, not just at Christmas (you hypocrite lot!).

-My best idea of “The Holidays” (and here I wholeheartedly include New Year) is to find a few good books and keep reading until after New Year, with just a few interruptions to sleep (and related activities), work (as little as possible) and eat a bite once in a while (without making a big fuss about it).
+My best idea of “The Holidays” (and here I wholeheartedly include New Year) is to find a few good books and keep reading until after New Year, with just a few interruptions to sleep (and related activities), work (as little as possible) and grab a bite once in a while (without making a big fuss about it).

 Not that I’m gloomy, on the contrary: I absolutely and positively enjoy not celebrating Christmas.
 I wouldn’t want it any other way.